Edit me

 HTML Rendering

 Phel offers a template syntax based on Phel's data structures.
-It uses vectors to represent elements and maps for element's attributes.
+It uses vectors to represent elements and maps to represent an element's attributes.
 All values are automatically escaped to provide better defense against cross-site scripting (XSS).

 Syntax#

-The html function in the module phel\http is the main function to generate HTML.
+The html function in the module phel\html is the main function to generate HTML.
 See the following example:

 (ns my-namespace